 LeeSnider / Depositphotos.com

-Michael Bloomberg has quite the résumé: a billionaire businessman, former mayor of New York City, philanthropist, and rumoured US presidential candidate for years.
+Michael Bloomberg has quite the résumé: a billionaire businessman, former mayor of New York City, philanthropist and 2020 presidential candidate.
 Bloomberg began his career in 1966 when he was hired as an entry-level clerk at investment giant Salomon Brothers, where he was fired in 1980.
-A year later, Bloomberg founded financial information and media behemoth Bloomberg LP, controlling 88% of the business to date and generating $9 billion (£6.9 billion) a year.
+A year later, Bloomberg founded financial information and media behemoth Bloomberg LP, controlling 88% of the business to date and generating $10 billion a year.

 drserg / Depositphotos.com

 Larry Ellison made his fortune by delivering stellar CRM programs from his company Oracle.
 Although he stepped down as CEO in 2014, he remains as chairman of the board and chief technology officer.
 He also launched a wireless startup called Sensei.
 Like other billionaires, he has contributed to many causes, including a $200 million donation to the University of California’s planned cancer treatment center.